 Student Study Area

 Built to meet students’ needs, the dedicated study area is equipped with six charging stations for phones, tablets and laptops.
-In addition, the room will house a large collection of cookbooks and reference materials and host study groups and Student Culinary Association meetings.
+In addition, the room houses a large collection of cookbooks and reference materials and hosts study groups and Student Culinary Association meetings.